Common Fisheries Policy: North Sea, Irish Sea, Nordic Seas, Barents Sea, White Sea and remainder of North East Atlantic

 EU has participated in the North East Atlantic Fisheries Commission, the general regional fisheries management organisation for the North Sea, the Irish Sea, the Nordic Seas, the Barents Sea, the White Sea and the remainder of North East Atlantic, except for the Baltic Sea and the Danish straits.
 In 1997 North Sea states and EU representatives agreed a joint approach to identifying risks to the marine environment.
 A precautionary approach was adopted to seek to prevent pollution before damage was caused to the environment.
 Studies are being undertaken to monitor stocks of all fish, not just commercially important species.

 In February 2020, as soon as the Brexit occurred, Fisheries issue was raised, initially in Guernsey.
 After the first ban, a temporary "régime d'autorisation" has been set up to allow individual boats to fish in Guernsey.
 In May 2021, France threatened to cut off electricity to the British Channel Island of Jersey in a fight over post-Brexit fishing rights, as part of the 2021 Jersey dispute.

 In May 2025, the EU and the United Kingdom reached a twelve-year extension on the EU's access to British fishing waters.

 Mediterranean Sea and Black Sea

 Most fishing in the Mediterranean Sea and the Black Sea has been confined to a 12-mile (22-km) strip considered territorial waters.
 The EU belongs to the General Fisheries Commission for the Mediterranean (GFCM), a general regional fisheries management organisation covering also the Black Sea.

 Other (remote) general regional fisheries management organisations

 The EU has also been a member of the Northwest Atlantic Fisheries Organization, the Commission for the Conservation of Antarctic Marine Living Resources, the South East Atlantic Fisheries Organisation, the Southern Indian Ocean Fisheries Agreement, the South Pacific Regional Fisheries Management Organisation, and the Western and Central Pacific Fisheries Commission, some of them covering EU overseas territories.

-Tuna and other specialised regional fisheries management organisations
+Tuna and other specialized regional fisheries management organisations

 The European Union has also been a member of: